julienlim/multinode-glusterfs-with-tendrl-vagrant/README.md

 This is instructions for how to setup a Vagrant environment with 4 VM's, i.e. a 3-node Gluster trusted storage pool (with Tendrl agents) and another node serving as my Tendrl server.

-Important Note: This is for development or demo purposes, as I’m using a much smaller hardware footprint than what is specified at https://github.com/Tendrl/documentation/wiki/Tendrl-release-v1.5.4-(install-guide).
+Important Note: This is for demo purposes, as I’m using a much smaller hardware footprint than what is specified at https://github.com/Tendrl/documentation/wiki/Tendrl-release-v1.5.4-(install-guide).

 My Test / Demo setup: